-The goal of the “Simplified reporting by means of a long profit and loss statement and balance sheet” experiment is to verify how the so-called long profit and loss statement and balance sheet, presented at the level of general ledger accounts, would serve the needs of different authorities and other data users.
-The focus of the experiment is on the examination of the information needed for tax reporting and statistics.
-The standardization of content is based on the content of Kirjurituote Oy’s “Liikekirjuri” account chart.
-Another approach in the experiment is a standardized way of presenting information that would enable its automated use in various systems.
-The XBRL GL specification was tested as a file format in this experiment.
+The aim of the Simplifying reporting with a long profit and loss statement trial is to verify how the so-called long income statement and balance sheet presented at account level in the general ledger would serve the needs of various authorities and other information users.
+The focus of the trial is studying the information needed for income tax reporting and statistics.
+The standardisation of the data content is based on the content of Kirjurituote Oy’s Liikekirjuri account chart.
+Another aspect of the trial is a standard way of presenting information that would enable its automated use in different systems.
+The trial used the XBRL GL specification as the file format.

-- To understand the various use cases and benefits of accounting data at the account level (other than reporting to authorities).
+- Understand the various use cases and benefits of account-level information in bookkeeping (other than official reporting)

-- Validation of the observations made in the experiment.
+- Validating the observations made in the trial

-- Further usability of account-level data for the company’s own use and by third parties.
+- Further usability of account-level information by company itself and by third parties

-- Checking the direction for future experiments, e.g., regarding the level and content of information used.
+- Setting the orientation of the following trials, for example regarding the level and content of information used

-The participants of the workshop were from various industries, including companies, financial management, system suppliers, the financial sector, and authorities.
-There was a total of 30 participants, 18 of whom were representatives from different industries, and 12 were from the project team.
+The workshop participants comprehensively represented different industries, e.g., businesses, the field of financial administration, system suppliers, the financial sector and authorities.
+The total number of participants was 30, 18 of whom were representatives of different sectors and 12 were project workers.

-The content of the workshop consisted of three parts.
-The first part aimed to identify new use cases for the data content of the long profit and loss statement and balance sheet.
-Different use cases were identified in the following areas:
+The workshop content consisted of three parts, the first of which aimed to identify new use cases for the data content of the long income statement and balance sheet.
+Various use cases were identified in:

-In the second part of the workshop, possibilities for standardizing the content of accounting data were discussed, where proposed solutions varied between a standardized chart of accounts and a reference data map and tracking targets.
-As observations, it was noted that companies should be able to use their own chart of accounts.
-In order for information to be usable between different chart of accounts, data mapping is needed to connect the content between your own chart of accounts and the standardized (reference) chart of accounts.
-In addition, additional tracking targets or dimensions are needed for tax and statistical breakdowns.
+The second part of the workshop worked on possibilities for standardising the content of accounting information.
+The proposed solutions ranged between a standardised chart of accounts and a reference data map and monitoring targets.
+It was noted as an observation that businesses should be able to use their own chart of accounts.
+In order for data to be usable between different charts of accounts, its contents must be mapped between the internal chart of accounts and the standardised (reference) chart.
+In addition to this, additional monitoring items, i.e., dimensions for taxation and statistical breakdowns, are needed.